-- Each student must submit a Doctoral Degree Plan of Study (POS) for approval.
-A link to the online student iPOS (Interactive Plan of Study) is provided through My ASU (https://my.asu.edu/). - The POS is an official agreement between the student and ASU about what constitutes the work done for the graduate degree. - After consultation with their Dissertation Supervisory Committee Chair and the Graduate Program Academic Advisor, the student should create and submit the online POS. - The POS specifies the requirements that students must complete for their degree and is submitted and revised electronically via the online interactive POS system. - Graduate students with regular status must submit their POS by the time they have enrolled for 50 percent of the minimum credit hours required towards their degree program.
-For the HSD program, that mark is 42 hours of coursework.
+- Each student must submit a Doctoral Degree Plan of Study (POS) for approval by the end of the first term in the program.
+A link to the student POS is provided through My ASU (https://my.asu.edu/). - The POS is an official agreement between the student and ASU about what constitutes the work done for the graduate degree. - After consultation with their Dissertation Supervisory Committee Chair and the Graduate Program Academic Advisor, the student should create and submit the online POS. - The POS specifies the requirements that students must complete for their degree and is submitted and revised electronically via the online interactive POS system. - In subsequent semesters, when students register for courses, they should review the POS, read any messages from the computer system, and make any necessary updates to the POS. - Three to four months before students plan to defend the dissertation, they should work with their advisors to review the POS and make the final updates prior to graduation.